rob-blackbourn/bareClient/README.md

 for make outgoing HTTP/2 calls.
 This increases performance and simplifies proxy configuration in a micro-service architecture.

+## Branch

+This is the v4 maintenance branch.

 ## Installation

 The package can be installed with pip.